azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

 - Now, there is an issue where spades is running out of memory for its tasks.
 I modified the `base.config` file of Bactopia to add more memory for `assemble_genome` process
   - Additional memory did not work, seems like the HPC `/tmp` folder may not have sufficient memory for `Spades` so I try adding an additional option for the **Shovill** assembler in bactopia: `--shovill_opts "--tmp-dir /scratch/mdprieto/tmp"`
   - To speed up the assembly and other processes, I also increase the maximum runtime and the cpus of certain tasks in bactopia.
-It is necessary as the Giardia genome may be significantly larger than a usual one (12M vs 6.5M)
+It is necessary as the Giardia genome may be significantly larger than a bacterial one (12M vs 6.5M)

 ### 20230805 - Assembling all Illumina genomes in batch (Cedar, Eagle)